Eugene is a qualified control/instrumentation engineer Bsc (Eng) and has worked as a developer of electronics & software for SCADA systems.

 This accounts for the difference and the object appearing lighter.

-The 6 kg weight acts downwards, but it's as though 2 kg is pushing upwards acting as support and lessening the iron weight.
+The 6 kg weight acts downwards, but it's as though 2 kg is pushing upwards acting as support and lessening the weight of the iron.
 So the scales indicates a smaller net weight of 4 kg.
 This upthrust equals the weight of the displaced water we collected in the pan of the second scales.

 However, the mass of the object is still the same = 6 kg.